Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Magnitude of relativistic corrections

-We find the relativistic accelerations in the radial and tangential direction to reach a maximum of about $20\,$nm/s$^2$ and they are, thus, comparable to the non-gravitational perturbations shown in the same figure.
-Hence, at least the first order pN effects need to be taken into account to accurately model satellite orbits for high precision space missions\footnote{As high precision space mission we understand scenarios where orbital effects due to the space environment (SRP, Albedo, etc.) need to be taken into account to meet the accuracy goals of the respective mission.} in an environment around the Earth.
-The results shown here do agree with those shown in Tab.\ 3 of Ref.\ \cite{Soffel:2016}.
+We find the relativistic accelerations in the radial direction to reach a maximum of about $20\,$nm/s$^2$ in either case and they are, thus, comparable to the non-gravitational perturbations shown in the same figures.
+Hence, at least the first-order pN effects need to be taken into account to accurately model satellite orbits for high precision space missions \footnote{As high precision space mission we understand scenarios where orbital effects due to the space environment (SRP, Albedo, etc.) need to be taken into account to meet the accuracy goals of the respective mission.} in an environment around the Earth.
+The results shown here do agree with those shown in Tab.\ 3 of \citep{Soffel:2016}.
 In this work, the authors estimated the magnitude of several orbital effects, including pN contributions and the space environment, for the LAGEOS satellite.

+Concerning orbit determination, we note the following.
+As can be seen in Fig.\ \ref{Fig_pNacc_GRACE}, the first-order relativistic contribution to the acceleration is almost constant along the circular GRACE orbit.
+Furthermore, the radial direction is most sensitive to relativistic effects.
+For orbit determination, in the POD process the effects could then easily be absorbed into other parameters if they are not correctly implemented in the orbit propagation model.
+However, it is not possible to make a statement on the magnitude of the residuals with and without pN corrections terms in the EOM at this point.